ABC: Achieving Better Control of Multimodal Embeddings using VLMs: Discussion and Related Work

 \subsection{Decoupling Pretraining and Instruction Fine-tuning}

-The separation of these two stages is an important step for increasing the accessibility of building instruction fine-tuned multimodal embedding models.
+We find that adapting an instruction fine-tuned VLLM to use instructions is relatively cheap.
+Our instruction fine-tuning completes in less than an hour on a couple A100 GPUs.
+This allowed us to quickly iterate on our instruction fine-tuning stage, without pretraining from scratch.
+Comparatively, training a VLLM to create high-quality embeddings is much more resource intensive.
 Our pretraining run barely fits into the 640 GB of VRAM provided by a single A100 node, and takes several days to complete.
 Furthermore, our work indicates that these models could benefit substantially from further scaling~(\cref{apx:scale}).
-In contrast, the instruction fine-tuning stage completes in less than an hour.
-This allowed us to quickly iterate on our instruction fine-tuning stage, without pretraining from scratch.
-We hope that this decoupling encourages more practitioners to experiment with instruction fine-tuning methods for embeddings.